bcgov/action-deployer-openshift/README.md

 # OpenShift Deployment Config Deprecation

 The DeploymentConfig API has been [deprecated by Red Hat](https://access.redhat.com/articles/7041372).
-They can still be processed with this action, but will not be watched or supported.
+If this action is used to deploy a template containing DeploymentConfig objects, it will provide an error message and exit.

 # Troubleshooting